m-lima/crack-rust/task.todo.md

   - [X] options::Mode should have only two variants
   - [X] Have only two subcommands (hash and crack)
   - [X] Infer algorithm from input? (tricky if loading from files)
+- [X] Consider not returning a Result from the error macro